Regular market approval granted for Covishield, Covaxin for use in adult population | Health

 - India

-India's drug regulator on Thursday granted regular market approval for COVID-19 vaccines Covishield and Covaxin for use in the adult population subject to certain conditions, official sources said.
+India's drug regulator has granted regular market approval for COVID-19 vaccines Covishield and Covaxin for use in the adult population subject to certain conditions, Health Minister Mansukh Mandaviya said on Thursday.

+The minister also said that the government's vaccination drive will continue as it is to provide first and second doses for all and a precautionary dose for senior citizens.

+''The regulator has upgraded the permission for COVAXIN and Covishield from restricted use in emergencies to normal new drug permission in the adult population with certain conditions,'' Mandaviya said.

 ''Such a large-scale vaccination with Covishield and containment of COVID-19 infection is in itself a testimony of the safety and efficacy of the vaccine,'' he had said.